Application now live for summer 2020! Application deadline: Monday, April 13, 2020.

-- Second- and Third-year students from all majors are eligible to apply.
+- Rising Second-year to Rising Fourth-year students from all majors are eligible to apply.

 - Students must have a strong interest in pursuing a Ph.D. in the liberal arts or sciences to be eligible for an award.

-- To qualify, students must have secured an unpaid undergraduate research position for a faculty member at UChicago or another academic institution during the upcoming summer.
-The proposed project should require approximately 400 hours of research over the entire summer and should provide students with substantive research responsibilities and limited clerical or administrative tasks.
+- To qualify, students must have secured, or are planning to continue, an unfunded undergraduate research position for a faculty member at UChicago or another academic institution during the upcoming 2020 summer.
+The proposed research project should require approximately 400 hours of research over the entire summer and should provide students with substantive research responsibilities and limited clerical or administrative tasks.

 - Students pursing technical or professional post-graduate programs (e.g., JD or MD, etc.)

 - BA Thesis research

 - Independent study courses/projects

 - Cannot be used for or with Metcalf funded experiences, or research undertaken in a non-academic environment

 Award amounts will be $5000 and will be paid out as a summer undergraduate research grant.
 The grant may be considered taxable income for the student.

 All students who receive grants through the College Research Summer Fellows program will be expected to present their research (poster or oral presentations) at the annual University of Chicago Undergraduate Research Symposium held in mid-May of each year.
 Next year's symposium is TBD and student recipients will be contacted directly about applying.
 Students will also be expected to participate in the CCRF Research Scholars curriculum (presentation and poster design workshops, preparing for research grants and fellowships, and so forth).